Death notices for Feb. 27

-She was born in Conrad, Mont., and lived in the Tri-City area for 25 years.
+She was born in Spokane and lived in Pasco for 48 years.

 Sign Up and Save